What’s the Beef with Bute?

 Peppers, onion, and celery - the holy trinity of creole and cajun cuisine.
 I make a mean gumbo.

 When you think about a drug, it would be great if it satisfied some important criteria, the holy trinity of drug criteria, as it were.
 First, you’d like the drug to work.
-Second, you’d like it to be safe – no reason to use a product that works but is also likely to hurt your horse.
+Second, you’d like it to be safe – no reason to use a product that works but that also is more likely than not to hurt your horse.
 And third, you’d like to be able to afford it.
 Satisfy those three things and you may really be on to something.

 1. It works.
 When it comes to diseases, pain and inflammation are two things that people typically like to try to manage.
 Lots of studies have shown that bute is an effective pain-reliever and anti-inflammatory for horses.
 In fact, it seems to be effective at lower doses than have been commonly advocated – in one study published in 2005, 2 grams once daily, given IV, were just was good as 2 grams twice daily, when it came to relieving lameness.

-It also seems to work as well as anything else.
+It also seems to work just about as well as anything else.
 That is, studies comparing bute to other drugs show that bute is as effective, or about as effective.
-There are certainly newer NSAIDs, but when it comes to relieving pain and inflammation, comparisons show that none of them is really any better than bute.***
+There are certainly newer NSAIDs, but when it comes to relieving pain and inflammation, comparisons show that none of them is really much better than bute.***

 Side effects2.
 It’s remarkably safe.
 OK, now here’s where things get interesting.
 At this point in time, many horse owners have been “educated” that bute is a dangerous drug.
 Horse owners have learned that bute causes ulcers, and kidney problems, and the horses mouth to get “hard” and insensitive, and all sorts of other troubles.
-In fact, the fear of the side effects of bute has caused some folks to avoid it altogether, or even to characterize it as “poison,” according to at least one horse owner’s comments to me.
+Maybe.
+Sometimes.
+But rarely.
+In fact, the fear of the side effects of bute has caused some folks to avoid it altogether, or even to characterize it as “poison.”
+It’s not.
+It’s not harmless, and it’s not perfect (nothing’s perfect), but it’s an incredibly useful drug for the treatment of pain and inflammation in the horse.

 BRIEF ASIDE: This whole fear of side effects thing makes me a little crazy sometimes.
-Exaggerated fears cause people to do things like not leave their homes.
+Exaggerated fears cause people to do all sorts of irrational things, like not leave their homes.
 Ever (this condition is called agoraphobia).
 I wrote an article about side effects, and fears.
 You can read it if you CLICK HERE.

 But back to the first sentence.
-Bute is REMARKABLY safe (in horses)**** That is, at recommended doses, and given the number of doses of bute given, the reports of complications from bute are remarkably few.
+Bute is REMARKABLY safe (in horses)**** That is, at recommended doses – and there are a truly remarkable number of doses of bute given every year – the reports of complications from bute are remarkably few.
 In fact, a 2009 study of 18 horses, given bute for 15 days found that, “When administered at the recommended label dose for 15 days, neither PBZ (bute) nor SBZ (another NSAID) causes an increase in the number or severity of gastric ulcers over what would be expected with traditional stabling and intermittent feeding patterns.”
+And there’s more – over the years, the recommended dosage has gotten halved, so horses are now getting 2 grams daily, instead of 2 grams twice daily, to the same effect.
+Smaller dose and even fewer side effects!

 unsafe_car_repair_001“But what about all the complications?” you say.

 It’s a good question.
 And you certainly don’t want to do anything to hurt your horse.
 But the thing is, most of the studies report complications when bute is given in doses beyond what is recommended.
-Cars are pretty safe, but they become much less safe when you drive them at twice the speed limit, or you take short-cuts when you’re trying to repair them.
+Cars are pretty safe, but they become much less safe when you drive them at twice the speed limit, or if you take short-cuts when you’re trying to repair them.
 The margin for error is thinner.
 Bute’s like that, too.
-If you overdo it, you run the risk of problems.
+If you overdo it, if you give it at higher doses than needed, for long periods of time, you increase the risk of problems.

 ANOTHER ASIDE: Any substance that has an effect also has the potential to cause side effects.
 Otherwise stated, if there are no side effects, it is also unlikely that there are any effects at all.
 You can’t – or at least you shouldn’t – live your life in fear.